 The best way to fulfill our mission of equity was to eliminate the biggest barriers for families: cost and time.
 Since we provide no-cost services that are accessible from anywhere, students worldwide have access to high-quality advising regardless of their family circumstances.
 Our model truly levels the playing field.

-We meet with students virtually via the EdXeno app platform.
-Advisors are also available through direct messaging and in our Discord community.
+We meet with students virtually.
+Advisors are also available through direct messaging.